vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

 Take difficult, proof-based classes.
 Code, obviously.
 Use AI for what you already know how to do, only, but aggressively so.

 Give up your weekends and nights.
 Burned into my mind is the typical workflow my college friends and I have gone through.
-In a feeble attempt to try to make it through the stack of the upcoming week's assignments, we would start from the very morning of Saturday with two big quadruple-shot Panera iced coffees until late, then come back and do it again the following day, hoping to finish early enough to trudge back to our rooms on the other side of campus to get to sleep on time for the start of another gruelling week of psets and classes.
+We would start from the very morning of Saturday with two big quadruple-shot Panera iced coffees until late, then come back and do it again the following day, hoping to finish early enough to trudge back to our rooms on the other side of campus to get to sleep on time for the start of another week of psets.
 Rolling deadlines collapse on each other with nothing but another such weekend to look forward to.
-Outside, beautiful, clear blue skies host a warm sun shining over the Cottage Club, an eating club we never set foot in, where, locked in our tower atop Lewis Library, the blasting music from its backyard reverberated off the windows as Sunday Funday proceeded differently for those inside versus outside.
-Tough.
+Outside, clear blue skies host a warm sun shining over the Cottage Club, an eating club we never set foot in, where, locked in our tower atop Lewis Library, the blasting music from its backyard reverberated off the windows as Sunday Funday proceeded differently for those inside versus outside.
 Not for you.
-Study.
 Get that soft sponge in your head, which was mostly a primitive state machine tuned by evolution to hunt and eat and fuck, to think abstractly.
-Construct concepts in your mind, erect theoretical cities from axiomatic foundations.
 Learn to build thought.

 ![lewis library](/assets/2026-05-12-how-to-land-a-job-at-a-frontier-lab/lewis.jpg){: .center-image-half }